GMWilkinson/codebusters/readme.md

 ![Codebusters](/Users/grantwilkinson/development/my-experiments/screenshots/Screen Shot 2018-10-18 at 09.42.04.png)
 This is my first project and I have received an abundance of help from the instructors at GA and my classmates.

-# Future updates

-* A winner screen for if the game is completed
-* Instructions
-* Available and completed columns will be distinguishable
-* audio
-* Mobile and tablet responsive.
-On mobile the CSS will be completely different eg; The questions will cover the whole screen
-* Refactoring
-* I may have to change the colour of the questions, I tried to make it look like whiteboard marker

 # Code snippets

 This is the layout of the object arrays that contain the questions and answers.